duanbing/go-evm/README.md

 ### Eth-VM
-This is a single golang EVM.
+This is a single golang EVM, it's based on go-ethereum release1.8

 ### Example